Bar talk with Diageo Europe CEO John Kennedy

 This was mainly because a number of emerging markets, such as Brazil, Nigeria, Russia and China, have undergone a significant slowdown.

-But in the next six or seven years around 1bn new people will reach an income level where they will be able to start buying our premium core brands such as Captain Morgan, Johnnie Walker, Baileys or Smirnoff.
-Also, approximately 200m new customers will begin to purchase our "Reserve" brands.
+But in the next six or seven years around one billion new people will reach an income level where they will be able to start buying our premium core brands such as Captain Morgan, Johnnie Walker, Baileys or Smirnoff.
+Also, approximately 200 million new customers will begin to purchase our 'Reserve' brands.
 So the global growth prospects for our company are very promising.

 Diageo has stated in the past that it wishes to grow its emerging market share of annual revenues from 42 to 50 per cent.
 In what time frame will this occur, and will it be at the expense of Europe?